Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 ### 6.3.6 Division Exception Trap

 The Division Exception trap occurs while executing a Divide instruction if the divisor is zero (divide by zero case) or the quotient cannot be represented in the destination precision (overflow case); the CPU flags are set to distinguish between these two situations (see the descriptions for the Divide instructions in Chapter 5).
-The following information is saved on the system stack when processing a Division Exception trap: the address of th8 Divide instruction and the MSR (in that order).
+The following information is saved on the system stack when processing a Division Exception trap: the address of the Divide instruction and the MSR (in that order).

 ### 6.3.7 Single-Step Trap